davidawcloudsecurity/learn-docker/README.md

-## How to run storybook in a docker
+## How to run storybook in a docker with redirect

 ```ruby
 docker build -t my-nextjs-app .